deltachat/playground/talks/2019_openpgpsummit/delta.rst

 - Collaborations with non- and for-profit partners

-- Funding by OpenTechFund and NLNET
+- Funding by OpenTechFund and NLnet

 -----